 CARE International UK is part of the global CARE International confederation of 13 member organisations which has its secretariat in Geneva.

-The UK Government’s Department for International Development (DFID) is CARE International UK’s largest single donor, funding major projects such as food distribution in Darfur, as well as research into good development practice.
+The UK government’s Department for International Development (DFID) is CARE International UK’s largest single donor, funding major projects such as the Girls’ Education Challenge in Somalia and Afghanistan, as well as research into good development practice.

-A voluntary Board of Trustees governs CARE International UK under the leadership of our chairman, Richard Greenhalgh.
+A voluntary Board of Trustees governs CARE International UK.
+Find out more about our Board of Trustees

 CARE's vision for a world without poverty requires us to address the underlying causes of poverty, rather than to simply focus on its symptoms.